Transition from Resident to Attending

 Supporting you today.
 Protecting your future.

-Physicians are licensed on state-by-state basis.
+Physicians are licensed on a state-by-state basis.
 Depending on which state you’re in, requirements will vary.
 The AMA offers introductory information on the medical licensure process.

-If you do have leeway in terms of the timing of your license, John Andrews, MD, believes doing so sooner offers more flexibility.
+If you do have leeway in terms of the timing of getting your license, John Andrews, MD, believes doing so sooner offers more flexibility.

 “I’d encourage most people to seek licensure when they have completed the [exams] and necessary education, so shortly after their internship,” said Dr. Andrews, the AMA’s vice president for GME innovations.
-“Other than the expense, there’s no reason not to and it creates more latitude in what you are able to do.”
+“Other than the expense, there’s no reason not to, and it creates more latitude in what you are able to do.”

 As with licensing requirements, the cost of obtaining a license varies by state.
 On the low end, it’s less than $100.
 On the high end, residents could spend in excess of $1,000.